 Explores the Civil Rights movement of the immediate past and present in depth, beginning with the Brown v.
 Topeka desegregation decision and present ramifications of that decision, including the Movement actions in Southern and Northern states, affirmative action, "set asides," and other efforts toward racial equality in the United States.

-POL 205 ENVIRONMENTAL POLITICS
+ENVIRONMENTAL POLITICS POL 205

-An examination of the problems, options and issues generated by governmental efforts to address challenges to a safe environment.
+Three credit hours An examination of the problems, options and issues generated by governmental efforts to address challenges to a safe environment.
 The course includes case studies drawn from both American and international experiences.